Bnaoufel11/Bnaoufel11/README.md

-- 👋 Hi, I’m @Bnaoufel11
+- 👋 Hi, I’m, Naoufel Bouziani
-- 👀 I’m interested in front end development
+- 👀 I’m interested in full stack development and the devops tools.
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an apprenticeship in development front end
-- 📫 How to reach me ...
+- 📫 reach me at : nawfalbouziani43@gmail.com
-- 😄 Pronouns: ...
+- 😄
-- ⚡ Fun fact: ...

 <!---
 Bnaoufel11/Bnaoufel11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.